Nov. 01, 2022 UPDATE

 Yanagi no okaji

-This ritual from India is practiced by having the holy stick touched to the head by Kannon to take away bad spirits and is especially effective for taking away headaches.
+This ritual from India is practiced by having the holy stick touched to the head by Kannon to take away bad spirits, and is said to be especially effective for preventing headaches.
 This procedure is the most important ritual practiced at Sanjusangen-do.

 - Manner & Tips -